China Chic’s global march gathers pace as contemporary design meets traditional culture

 The retailer has aligned its category mix around three strategic themes – combining duty-free and duty-paid operations, showcasing both international luxury and China Chic heritage brands, and a connected offline-online shopping experience.

-CNSC pledged an acute emphasis on cultural and intangible heritage crafts, delivering a diversified retail ecosystem that integrates global and Chinese brands across multiple price-points and categories.
+CNSC pledged an acute emphasis on cultural and intangible heritage crafts at the new-look Hangzhou store, delivering a diversified retail ecosystem that integrates global and Chinese brands across multiple price-points and categories

 Wangfujing Duty Free, a subsidiary of Chinese department store powerhouse Wangfujing launched its first store at Beijing Capital International Airport Terminal 2 in January, following a breakthrough tender success the month before.